 This article is part one of a two-part series discussing how Scrum employs the empirical process to help manage the uncertainty and unpredictability when creating software products.
-If you have ever taken the Certified Scrum Master (CSM) course or read the Scrum Guide, one very important concept you undoubtedly reviewed was that Scrum employs […]
+If you have ever taken the Certified Scrum Master (CSM) course or read the Scrum Guide, one very important concept you undoubtedly reviewed was that Scrum employs an […]

 This article is part one of a two-part series discussing how Scrum employs the empirical process to help manage the uncertainty and unpredictability when creating software products.